issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 # Project Setup

 ## Prerequisites

+### Project Whitelisting:
+During the preview phase, you need to submit this request form to have your project whitelisted for Continuous Queries.
+As of this writing, Continuous Queries is in preview.
+Submit a request form https://docs.google.com/forms/d/e/1FAIpQLSc-SL89C9K997jSm_u3oQH-UGGe3brzsybbX6mf5VFaA0a4iA/viewform to have your project whitelisted for access.

 ### Vertex AI
 1. Activate Vertex AI : Make sure the Vertex AI API is enabled in your Google Cloud project.
 2. Grant the "Vertex AI User" role to this service account.
 To get the service account id, locate the external connection you set up earlier in the "External Connections" section in your BigQuery settings.